up-n-atom/8311/README.md

 <h3 align="center">PON dot Wiki</h3>

 A community assisted by professionals and enthusiasts with a common goal of bypassing the ISP CPE using commodity hardware.

 We're unlocking the FTTP edge with the freedom of choice through shared knowledge and open standards, while empowering SOHO operators by kicking the ISP CPE to the curb.

-The [wiki](https://pon.wiki) contains guides for masquerading the ISP CPE and/or ONT, and more PON-related content!
+The [wiki](https://pon.wiki) contains guides for masquerading the ISP CPE and/or ONT for greener pastures, and inevitably PON-related content!

 ## Get in touch

-Our main source for comunication is our [Discord Community Server](https://discord.pon.wiki).
+Our main source for communication is our [Discord Community Server](https://discord.pon.wiki).

 ## Contribute